Saudi Arabia hosts kingdom's first Africa summit, to boost ties, promote stability

 The Kingdom of Saudi Arabia has hosted its first ever Africa summit, underscoring Crown Prince Mohammed bin Salman's (MbS) growing focus on the continent.

-Leaders from more than 50 countries gathered in the Saudi capital, Riyadh, on Friday (November 11) for the first Saudi-African Summit aimed at further developing relations and cooperation between the KSA and nations in Africa, and promoting strategic partnerships.
+Leaders from more than 50 countries gathered in the Saudi capital, Riyadh, on Friday, November 11, for the first Saudi-African Summit aimed at further developing relations and co-operation between the KSA and countries in Africa, and promoting strategic partnerships.

 Leaders who attended the summit included the presidents of Nigeria, Kenya, Zambia, Djibouti and Mauritania, the prime ministers of Ethiopia and Niger, and the foreign minister of Egypt.